 1983’s Little Robbers album went gold on the Top 10 single “Suddenly Last Summer” and the second Top 40 hit “Remember The Nights.”
 In 1985, the Shock album yielded the Top 20 hit, “Shame,” and 1987 saw the release of Martha’s first solo effort, Policy.
 In 1988, Martha took a sabbatical from the music scene, prompting the question, “where have you been?”
 “Looking for my sense of humor,” she says.
 “I seemed to have lost it somewhere around 1984.
 It’s not a business that one should be in without a sense of humor.”
 Though constantly writing, Martha left center stage to work on various collaborations with artists including Ivan Neville, Arthur Barrow (Frank Zappa), Jeff Daniel, Kiki Dee, Richard Feldman, to write songs for a new musical for the Civic Light Opera, and author a new musical of her own entitled Rebecca.

-2013 is proving to be the most exciting year yet for Ms. Davis and the band, with new recordings, exciting new music videos of both her hits and new tracks, a revitalized touring schedule in the US, a return to Australia and, for the first time in several decades, a return to Europe.
-She began the year, on January 25th, with the honor of performing at the NAMM convention in their “Living Legends” special concert series on their Main Stage with some of the most significant musicians of the 21st century backing her performance.
-For the first time, she and the band have a significant social media presence, and this enhanced profile has seen their 2013 tickets sales up with consistently packed venues, including an East Coast swing that included the prestigious Bergen Performing Arts Center in New Jersey, and a 4th of July headline show as the closing band for the final night of the San Diego/Del Mar County Fair.
-Upcoming shows include the September 2, Labor Day concert, with The Bangles, for roughly 10,000 people, at the Los Angeles County Fair, the largest fair in the United States.
+2013 proved to be an exciting year for the band, with new recordings, a busy touring schedule in the US, and a return to Australia!!
+Martha began the year with the honor of performing at the NAMM convention in their “Living Legends” special concert series on their Main Stage with some of the most significant musicians of the 21st century backing her performance.
+Also a 4th of July headline show as the closing band for the final night of the San Diego/Del Mar County Fair.